 One of the more enjoyable activities of a Michigan summer is being able to sit outside and enjoy time with your friends and family.
-However, mosquitoes can easily turn your backyard getaway into a forbidden space during the warmer months.
+However, mosquitoes can easily turn your backyard getaway into an uncomfortable space during the warmer months.
 At CJB Pest and Mosquito Control, our professionals know how to quickly get rid of mosquitoes and keep them under control.
-Not only can we pinpoint the conducive conditions in your yard that are attracting and facilitating the breeding of these flying pests, but utilize top-grade Michigan mosquito control products to eliminate adults and kill the eggs before they can hatch.
-As a result, you and your family can get back to enjoying all that summer has to offer without the fear of mosquito-borne illnesses or the dreaded idea of lathering on anti-itch cream.
+Not only can we pinpoint their hiding areas and breeding conditions, we utilize top-grade Michigan mosquito control products to eliminate adults and kill the eggs before they can hatch.
+As a result, you and your family can get back to enjoying all that summer has to offer without the fear of mosquito bites, mosquito born-illnesses, and constantly applying deet spray.

 Less Mosquitoes.
 More Play.

-Whether you are hosting an upcoming event or want to ensure your backyard is safe this summer, our professionals are here to fulfill your needs.
-Our seasonal Michigan mosquito control services will hit all the areas where they like to hide, including shaded areas of grass, standing water, woodlines, and everything in between.
+Whether you are hosting an upcoming event or want to ensure your backyard is safe this entire summer season, our professionals are here to fulfill your needs.
+Our seasonal Michigan mosquito control services will hit all the areas where they like to hide, including shaded areas of grass, wood lines, underneath decking, and everything in between.
 All applications are children and pet-friendly.

 At CJB Pest and Mosquito Control, our Michigan mosquito control services include: